IamJackReed/psm/docs/understanding-and-applying-scrum/understanding-and-applying-scrum.md

 Insights
 {: .label .label-yellow } - provides further information gathered from various sources.
 References listed where possible.

+Coaching
+{: .label .label-yellow } - tips on how to help unlock a person's potential to maximise their own performance.
+Helping them with their thinking so that can learn rather than have you teach them.

 {: .no_toc }